 During a divorce case, a judge will often award alimony if one spouse financially depends on the other.
 Alimony is also called spousal support or maintenance.
-Depending on the circumstances of a divorce, a court may award alimony for a specific period of time, permanently, or zero spousal support.
+Depending on the circumstances of a divorce, a court may award alimony for a specific period of time, permanently, or with zero spousal support.

 Moreover, the rules governing alimony vary from one state to the next.
 In some jurisdictions, spouses must have been married for a certain period of time to be eligible for spousal support.
 Here, we lay out general alimony rules across the US, but if you have specific questions, please contact the experienced Wilmington family lawyers at Speaks Family Law Firm today.

 General Alimony Rules

 Once divorce in the country became a possibility, couples could only divorce based on misconduct.
 Given that it was the husband’s misconduct that ruined the marriage, he was expected to pay alimony.
 On the other hand, wives who committed the misconduct could forfeit their right to spousal support.
 Additionally, wives who cheated on their husbands weren’t eligible to get alimony.

 No-fault divorces came into existence during the second half of the 20th century.
 But still, some states made spousal support conditional on which party was at fault.
 Today, a split exists across the US: marital fault plays a role in determining alimony allocation in half of the states.

 Permanent alimony is spousal support awarded either for life or till the age of retirement.
 Some state laws dictate that a spouse cannot be mandated to make alimony payments past the retirement age of 65.
 Additionally, some states have a limit on the duration of permanent spousal support, prohibiting awards lasting longer than a decade.
 This is not the case in North Carolina.

 Nowadays, rehabilitative alimony is replacing permanent alimony.
 It bridges the gap between the divorce date and the time the dependent party becomes financially independent.